Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RESEARCH AREA 3: UNDERWATER SIM-TO-REAL GAP BRIDGING

-Improving a robot simulator by injecting a learned residual physics model of the real robot, as in \cite{kaufmann2023champion, gao2024sim}, requires a system capable of comparing synchronized state information of the real platform with that of its simulation.
-For this purpose, we utilize the Marinarium digital twin in the SMaRCSim simulator \cite{kartavsev2025smarcsim}, in \cref{fig:first}, with a \gls{ros}~2-Unity bridge.
+Improving a robot simulator by injecting a learned residual physics model of the real robot, as in \cite{kaufmann2023champion, gao2024sim}, requires synchronized state information from both the physical platform and its simulated counterpart.
+The Marinarium's digital-twin infrastructure directly supports this workflow by enabling real-time comparison between experiments conducted in the facility and their simulated replicas.
+We therefore utilize the Marinarium digital twin in the SMaRCSim simulator \cite{kartavsev2025smarcsim}, in \cref{fig:carl}, with a \gls{ros}~2-Unity bridge.